International Students

 • What makes you want to be part of the UVF community where students are learning to follow Jesus, grow in their faith, and become servant-leaders?

-UVF is test optional, but scores can be submitted for math and English placement.
+UVF is test-optional, but scores can be submitted for math and English placement.

 Students will be granted an admissions decision approximately two (2) weeks from the time all application materials have been received.
 At this time, students will also receive preliminary financial aid information